 Covered Call Calculator

-Visualize the potential P/L for any covered call position.
+Visualize the profit and loss for any covered call position.

 For educational purposes only.
 Read full risk disclosure.